 This review has been updated to Test Bench 2.0, which adds the following tests: Stereo Mismatch, Group Delay, Cumulative Spectral Decay, PRTF, Harmonic Distortion, and Electrical Aspects.
 We've added new performance usages and updated the text throughout the Sound tests.

-- Updated Nov 25, 2025: We've converted this review to Test Bench 2.0, which updates our sound tests and adds performance usages.
-You can read more about this in our changelog.
+- Updated Nov 25, 2025: We've converted this review to Test Bench 2.1, which features minor updates to our sound tests.

 - Updated Nov 20, 2024: Review published.